davegreen/davegreen.github.io/_posts/2017-03-23-server-2016-remote-desktop-session-host-start-menu.md

 Description:
 ActivateApplicationForContractByAppIdAsUserWithHost of the app Microsoft.Windows.ShellExperienceHost_cw5n1h2txyewy!App for the Windows.Launch contract failed with Install failed.
 Please contact your software vendor..</pre>

-We also tried trusty <a href="https://technet.microsoft.com/en-us/sysinternals/processmonitor.aspx">ProcMon</a> (nothing obviously access denied or wrong), all that would happen WerFault.exe would appear when trying to run ShellExperienceHost.exe manually.
+We also tried trusty [ProcMon](https://technet.microsoft.com/en-us/sysinternals/processmonitor.aspx) (nothing obviously access denied or wrong), all that would happen WerFault.exe would appear when trying to run ShellExperienceHost.exe manually.

 <pre>Log Name: Application
 Source: Application Error